 The Shona believe in veneration of spirits.
 There is a line of thought that suggests that the Shona people are descendants from one group of families, that was ruled by one paramount Chief.
 This line of thought would justify the fact that such Shona High spirits as Chaminuka, Kaguvi and Nehanda command unquestionable authority over all Shona tribes.
 It is this that could have enabled the Shona risings of 1896 - 1897.
 Before the risings there where a number of mhondoro in the then Rhodesia but none had the authority to co-ordinate the various Shona tribes against the European settlers.
 The Shona people as they are today are a fragmented horde of tribes with very tenuous bonds of unity between them.

+Most Shona people identify with a particular clan rather than with the Shona group as a whole, and most Shona communities contain a mixture of clans.
+The Shona consisted and still consist to this day of two distinct families – the original Bantu occupants of the country and the conquerors – each which has split up into a multiplicity of tribes.
 The original Shona occupants of Zimbabwe are all embodied under the umbrella name Hungwe.
 The conquerors of the Hungwe fall under the blanket name Mbire.
 It is believed that it was the Mbire who were the founders of the Mutapa Empire as well as the Rozvi Empire which was destroyed by the various Nguni tribes that passed through the land of Zimbabwe during the Mfecane, namely the Ndebele tribe, who now occupy southwest Zimbabwe, and the Shangane tribe in the southeast of Zimbabwe.
 The Hungwe settled in Zimbabwe for probably two to three hundred years before the Mbire arrived.

 Its important to note that the difference between the present day Mbire (which refers to the Marondera – Wedza district and the people whose mutupo is Soko), and the 1500 A.D.
 Mbire.
 In about 1500 A.D. the term referred to all the members of the invading family which took over the land from the Hungwe.
 The Mbire took over the land of Zimbabwe around somewhere between 1000 and 1050 AD.
 Their invasion from across the Zambezi river marked the beginning of the dynasty of the Mbire empire which is commonly known as the Mutapa Empire.
 The Mutapa Empire or Mbire Empire covered most parts of present day Zimbabwe.
 The empire incorporated most of the whole of Mozambique, south of the Zambezi river and north of the Sabi river down to the sea.
 Some of the present day South African tribes are known to have been segmented from the Shona (the best known ones are the Venda and Lovendu).
 The expansion of Mbire Empire included the following Shona tribes: Barwe, Manyika, Ndau, Korekore, Shangwe, and Guruuswa.

 The Mwanamutapa (Monomatapa) were the first major civilisation to become established in Zimbabwe.
 The Mwanamutapa empire, headed by a ruler of the same name, was founded about 1420 among the Karanga people and was centered at Great Zimbabwe.
 By the mid 1440's, the empire included almost all of the Zimbabwean plateau and extensive parts of what is now Mozambique.
 The empire was ruled in pyramidal fashion, with the Mwanamutapa appointing regionally based vassals.
 The wealth of this empire was based on small-scale industries, for example iron smelting, textiles, gold and copper, along with agriculture.
-At the height of Mwanamutapa state, it
+At the height of Mwanamutapa state, it was part of a gold trade network that extended as far as China.

 In about 1490 the empire split into two parts — the Changamire in the south (including Great Zimbabwe) and the Mwanamutapa in the north.
 The latter stretched from the Indian Ocean in the east to present-day central Zambia in the west and from central Zimbabwe in the south to the Zambezi River in the north.
 The regular inhabitants of the empire's trading towns were the Arab and Swahili merchants with whom trade was conducted.
 The empire was an important source of gold and ivory, the area attracted Swahili traders from the east coast of Africa (in modern Tanzania).
 When the Shirazis founded Sofala (in present-day Mozambique), the Karanga empire acquired an export market for its mining production.
 The Monomotapa (the Karanga leader) imposed a tributary relation on the neighboring Muslim nation as he had done with other minor cultures of the area.
 Thus, Karanga supremacy was established over a region including parts of present-day Malawi.

+The area around Great Zimbabwe became the trading capital of the wealthiest and most powerful society in south-eastern Africa of its era.
+The hilltop acropolis at Great Zimbabwe came to serve not only as a fortress but as a shrine for the worship of Mwari, the pre-eminent Shona deity.
 In the early 16th century the Portuguese arrived in the form of traders and soldiers from Mozambique, and established contact with the empire.
 Between 1509 and 1512 António Fernandes traveled inland and visited the Mwanamutapa kingdom, which controlled the region between the Zambezi and Save rivers and was the source of much of the gold exported at Sofala.
 Soon after, Swahili traders resident in Mwanamutapa began to redirect the kingdom's gold trade away from Portuguese-controlled Sofala and toward more northern ports.
 Thus, Portugal became interested in directly controlling the interior.
 In 1531, posts were established inland at Sena and Tete on the Zambezi, and in 1544 a station was founded at Quelimane.

 The Mutapa empire started its decline around 1500 AD, power struggles among the Mbire resulted in the fall of the Mutapa state and the founding of the Rozvi Empire in the South West of present day Zimbabwe .
 Further splits resulted in the fragmentation of these empires, which led to the innumerable autonomous Shona tribes found in present day Zimbabwe.